MrAnnix/MrAnnix.github.io/_posts/2019-11-07-block-cipher-operation-modes.md

 Better seen in an scheme:
 ![Counter (CTR) mode of operation encrption]({{ '/assets/images/blog/block-cipher-operation-modes/CTR_encryption.svg' | absolute_url }}){: .align-center}
 ![Counter (CTR) mode of operation decrption]({{ '/assets/images/blog/block-cipher-operation-modes/CTR_decryption.svg' | absolute_url }}){: .align-center}

+As an honorable mention, we have the Galois Counter Mode (GCM), which is a special case of counter mode with differences.
+First, it starts at zero, and finally, it also calculates a *message authentication code* (MAC) that will be used to check that the ciphertext has not been altered in the transmission.